SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Design-wise, YI Home 3 is somewhat unique – we wouldn’t call it a teardrop, per se, but to us, it does slightly resemble the stylish Google Nest cameras we reviewed in build and style.
 But that happens to be the only similarity between the pricier Nest Cams and YI cameras; in terms of features and tech, the two couldn’t be more different.

-Honestly, we’re partial to the sleek look and feel of this $21 YI camera, as well as how easy it is to set up.
-We also really like the magnetic mounting plate on the bottom of the camera’s base for super-easy wall mounting.
+We’re partial to the sleek look and feel of this budget-friendly YI camera.
+We also appreciate how easy it is to set up.
+The magnetic mounting plate on the bottom of the camera’s base is a genuinely convenient touch for quick wall mounting.

 But to be completely clear: The camera is not rich in features.
 You won’t get top-of-the-industry 4K video; you won’t get pan and tilt or automatic tracking; and you won’t be able to install this camera outside.
 YI Home 3 is a simple, barebones camera, and it does the job it’s meant to do – protecting you and your property from danger.4